Yu-w/yu-w.github.io/_posts/2016-05-01-monad-in-swift-and-railroad-programming.markdown

 categories: [Swift]
 tags: [Swift, Haskell, Functional Programming]
 ---
-### Monad?
-Monad?!
 **Monad** has always been a mysterious thing when programmer learning Functional Programming language like Haskell or OCaml.
-Monad itself is such meaningless work, so people like to use metaphor to describe monad.
+Monad itself is such meaningless word, so people like to use metaphor to describe monad.
 Some people often say monad is a burrito, some describe monad as Voldemort (nobody wish to mention its name).
-I'd like to refer monad as a type of box, in which it can wrap something inside normally and also can be unboxed (unwrapped) in certain way.
+I'd like to refer monad as a type of box, in which it can wrap something inside and it also can be unboxed (unwrapped) in certain ways.
 It is a typesafe and troubleless way of chaining operations together like a railroad.

+### Monad?
+Monad?!
 Alright, so what is a **monad**?

 > "A monad is just a monoid in the category of endofunctors" --StackOverflow